 In 1862, Mazhar Makatemele arrived in the sea-side town by boat from Transvaal, South Africa, after being sold four times as a slave.
 Here she came to work as a maid in the household of the educator and women’s campaigner Cecilia Fryxell.
 Mazhar Makatemele was baptized in the Church and in 1885 created a book of spiritual poems with the title “Andliga sånger”.
 Her daughter Emmeline came to work as a music teacher, both mother and daughter became profiles in the women’s law educational project the girls’ school Rostad and lived a peaceful bourgeois life together with Rostad’s principal and creator Cecilia Fryxell.

 Mazhar Makatemele is buried in the cemetery in central Kalmar.
 In today’s South Africa, the choice of words on the headstone is considered grossly racist.
-After a protest by South African artists in 2017, the church administration set up an information board and a ceremony were held to, after many years, honour Mazhar Makatemele, Black Sara, considered an honourable citizen active in the city of Kalmar during the late 19th century.
+After a protest by South African artists in 2017, the church administration set up an information board and arranged a ceremony in memory of Mazhar Makatemele, Black Sara, honourable citizen active in the city of Kalmar during the late 19th century.

 In her lecture, Temi Odumosu criticized the history of women’s rights as it is often told.
 Some stories and groups systematically fall into the background, as Sara Ahmed put it, ”trail behind”, are made into something marginal or end up in the shade.
 Combating such subordination can be done by researching particularities rather than generalities.
 Temi Odumoso took as a starting point Astrid Holm’s painting from 1914, Rose laying the table (Statens Museum for Kunst), which can be interpreted as Rose, when she as a maid sets the table, becomes an exotic object, a romanticized riddle rather than a subject and essential, equal person.